-While spectacular can mean challenging, possibly terrifying and only for the brave (and/or reckless), there are many incredible runs that don’t require your heart in your mouth and simply serve up sumptuous scenery.
-So here's our pick of the best runs in Europe – both for those who want bragging rights, and for those who simply want to, y'know, enjoy themselves.
+There are plenty of incredible mountainsides dotted across the continent that don’t require your heart to be in your mouth in order to fill your eyes with sumptuous panoramas.
+Whether you want to ski cross country or amble down easy-going routes, here's our pick of the finest-looking runs in Europe – both for those who want bragging rights and for those who simply want to, y’know, enjoy themselves.

 Or perhaps you want that powder with the least possible exertion, time-wise?
-Here are some fine ski resorts you can reach in three hours or less.
+Here are some brilliant ski resorts you can reach in three hours or less.

 L'Eclipse, Courchevel / Méribel, France